calibreapp/react-live-chat-loader/README.md

 )
 ```

-You can customise the Chatwoot Widget by passing the following props to the
+You can customise the Chatwoot placeholder by passing the following props to the
 `Chatwoot` component:

 - `color`: The background color, set to same color value you choose in Chatwoot dashboard.
+- `containerClass`: Class to be added to the placeholder element, defaults to `live-chat-loader-placeholder`

 </details>